podStation/podStation/docs/blog/2020-12-13-feature-at-risk.md

 Hello **podStation community**!

+Apologies if this page jumped in your screen out of nowhere, this page is open automatically when podStation updates to version 1.32.2.

 There is one important feature of podStation that is at risk.

 I'll explain below what is happening and what you can do about it.